Birmingham Fair Housing Campaign

-This evening, Shelter organised an online Zoom campaign meeting, focusing on asylum housing which is to be included in their Fair Housing in Birmingham Campaign.
-We were present to give the examples of the women we assist and to think about how the system can be improved.
+This evening, Shelter organised an online Zoom campaign meeting, focusing on asylum housing which is to be included in the Birmingham Fair Housing Campaign.
+They are developing a 'People's manifesto for Fair Housing' that puts people before profit.
+We were present to give the examples of the women we assist and to think about how the system can be improved for those seeking protection.

 Each talk increased the understanding of what asylum housing is (lacking corporate business) who runs it (Home Office, SERCO, MEARS, Clearsprings and their subcontracted providers) and what the problems people involved are experiencing when living within it (rats, mould, water leakages).
 We need to be united to address why this system is in a crisis.
 Why do you need an advocate to get respect within the system?

 The aim of the meeting was to develop a set of asks/demands to fix the problems that asylum seekers are experiencing in our city.
 Can the local authority take more responsibility for asylum housing?
 Where is the budget to do this - can funding support and powers be given to the local authority?
 How can the system be reformed?
 There's more asylum lived experience groups raising issues, linking to campaigns and hearing voices.

 Undoubtedly there is a massive housing crisis, but the people who are seeking protection, or are undocumented appear to be at the behest of rogue landlords.
 This is further fueled by the institutional racism that exists, affecting people who have suffered extensive trauma and probably have mental distress- we need to hold these people accountable and have proper checks on people offering accommodation.

 There are just so many problems with the system and there are constant campaigns - read more, change happens slowly so stay inspired and connected.
 Join the campaign for fair housing in Birmingham - contact BFHC@shelter.org.uk